I bet you’re wondering:

 You’ll want to gauge your capabilities on five counts:

-- Copywriting: Again, figure out whether you have the writing talent (in-house or outside) to create the kind of content you want to create.
+- Copywriting: Again, figure out whether you have the writing talent (in-house or outside) to create something compelling enough to succeed.

 - Development: If the target content requires development, do you have in-house developers to build it out?
 Hiring outside developers for short projects can be very expensive so factor this into your decision.

 - Data mining: Some content-types (data analysis, studies, etc.) require scraping and analyzing large data sets.
-Unless you already have in-house expertise for it, I wouldn’t recommend pursuing such content types.
+Unless you already have in-house expertise for it, I wouldn’t recommend pursuing this.

 The most successful content marketing teams usually have access to at least a designer and a content writer.